SimpleSharp/AdsWrapper/README.md

 “AdsWrapper” contains the actual library project with all the classes that enable simplified communication.
 “AdsWrapperDemo” is a WPF project that demonstrates an example implementation of communication in the MainWindow's code-behind.
 "AdsWrapperPlcDemo.zip" is the plc project and counterpart to "AdsWrapperDemo".

 The entire code is annotated with XML comments to make everything as clear as possible.
-Below is a quick-start guide that explains how to implement it in your application.
+Below is a quick-start guide that explains how to implement this library in your application.

 Key capabilities: